 1. Orient messaging around the goal, not the task

 Nobody is motivated to do their taxes for the sake of it.
-TurboTax knows this and instead orients its copywriting around the user’s true motivation: Get your maximum refund, guaranteed—now that’s a value proposition we can get behind. 💰
+TurboTax knows this and instead orients its copywriting around the user’s true motivation: maximum refund, guaranteed—now that’s a value proposition we can get behind. 💰

 TurboTax uses personalization throughout its product to create a seamless and intuitive user experience.
 And this personalization of the user experience starts early: Before a new user even registers, they are asked to segment themselves by use case (in friendlier terms, of course):